Risk Factors of TMJ – Las Vegas, NV

 Stop Your Jaw Pain

 Dr. West provides more than just sleep apnea and snoring treatment in Las Vegas.
 She also offers customized solutions for TMJ therapy.
 She can stop your jaw pain and improve your quality of life.
-Contact our office today to schedule your consultation.
+Contact our office today to schedule your FREE consultation.